Coronavirus ravages storied New Orleans Mardi Gras group

 “I talked to him.
 I told him how much I was going to miss him,” said his wife, Nicole, describing those last minutes on March 24.
 “He literally took his last breath in front of my face and that was it.”

-In a city ravaged by the coronavirus outbreak, members of the Zulu krewe, one of the groups that sponsors Mardi Gras parades and balls, have paid a heavy price.
+In a city ravaged by the coronavirus outbreak, members of the Zulu krewe, one of the groups that sponsor Mardi Gras parades and balls, have paid a heavy price.
 Four of the fraternal organization’s members have died from coronavirus-related complications, said Zulu President Elroy A. James.
 Two others have also died since the pandemic began, though it’s not known if their deaths were caused by the virus, he said.

 An additional 20 have tested positive.
 Some are self-quarantining at home, some were hospitalized and released, while others are still hospitalized, James said.